pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/b_create-point-cloud.rst.txt

     from pyvista import examples

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-20
+GENERATED FROM PYTHON SOURCE LINES 17-23

-Point clouds are generally constructed in the :class:`pyvista.PolyData` class and can easily have scalar/vector data arrays associated with the point cloud.
-In this example, we'll work a bit backwards using a point cloud that that is available from our ``examples`` module.
+Point clouds are generally constructed using :class:`pyvista.PolyData` and can easily have scalar or vector data arrays associated with the individual points.
+In this example, we'll start by working backwards using a point cloud that that is available from our ``examples`` module.
 This however is no different than creating a PyVista mesh with your own NumPy arrays of vertice locations.

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-35
+GENERATED FROM PYTHON SOURCE LINES 23-38

 .. code-block:: default